DrZhivago1/DocWorld/README.md

 	Moved the Changelog into the README.md
 	Fixed RoM-Bones_StuffedFloors patch
-	Changed underground conduit defname, this will delete conduits from ongoing saves.
+	Changed underground conduit defName, this will delete conduits from ongoing saves (so replace them).
 	Buffed Vanilla minifiable item mass.

 	IF "DDA Security and More" AND "Doors Expanded" are installed: